WenqiJiang/wenqijiang.github.io/_pages/about.md

     Scholar
 </a>

+[My ETH email is about to expire.
+You can find me by Gmail before I join NUS.]

 <p style="color: red; font-weight: bold;">
     Hiring: I am looking for multiple PhD students to join my lab.
 You can find more info <a href="https://wenqijiang.github.io/recruiting" style="color: red; text-decoration: underline;">here</a>.